freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/divide-the-grid-into-an-area-template.md

 ---

 ## Description

 <section id='description'>

 You can group cells of your grid together into an <dfn>area</dfn> and give the area a custom name.
-Do this by using <code>grid-template-areas</code> on the container like this:
+Do this by using `grid-template-areas` on the container like this:

 ```css
 grid-template-areas: